Xbox Cloud Gaming: Android

-Xbox Cloud Gaming works with any Android phone or tablet that has at least Android 6.0 and Bluetooth 4.0.
-Examples of supported devices include the Samsung Galaxy Tab S5e, the OnePlus 8 and the Galaxy S20 Ultra.
+Xbox Cloud Gaming works with any Android phone or tablet that has at least Android 12.0 and Bluetooth 4.0.
+Examples of supported devices include the Samsung Galaxy Tab S5e, the Galaxy Tab S9 Ultra, the Galaxy S20 Ultra, the Galaxy Z Fold 5, the Galaxy Z Flip 5, the OnePlus 8 and the OnePlus 11.

 In March 2021, Microsoft released an update to the Android Xbox Cloud Gaming client that allows dual-screened devices like the Surface Duo to use the second screen to host the touch controls.
 Several notable games such as Minecraft Dungeons and New Super Lucky's Tale support the dedicated gamepad on the second screen.

 Some games such as Gears 5 support motion controls using the device's built in gyro and provide a dedicated control scheme when using the gamepad mode.

+In October 2023, Meta Platforms announced an Xbox Cloud Gaming app for Meta Quest 3 (based on Android source code) virtual reality headsets.

 iOS

 While Microsoft had planned to release xCloud for iOS devices, the company halted iOS testing in August 2020, asserting that policies on the Apple App Store limited what functionality they could provide for the service.
 Apple clarified that cloud streaming services like xCloud allow Microsoft to release games onto the iOS platform that bypass the normal checks that Apple performs for other apps, and thus refused to allow the app on the platform.